privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 sudo docker container stop sandcastle_collector
 ```

-If you want to clean (remove) the container image in your local registry you can do so by running the command :
+If you want to clean (remove) the container image in your local registry, you can do so by running the command :

 ```sh
 sudo docker-compose rm
 ```

-If for some reason it's not working, you can remove each container image manually
+If for some reason it's not working, you can remove each container image manually:

 ```sh
 # stop containers